 “It’s almost a cliché to say that you change when you go to college.
 And it is a curious idea in a sense: students are accepted to Vanderbilt, after all, because of who they already are and, more importantly, how they will bring ideas, traits, and experiences to campus as members of a larger community.
 So perhaps it is more accurate to say that how you think about yourself—your identity, your choices, your beliefs—may change, especially as you find yourself in fascinating, sometimes challenging, conversations with people who may appear to be different from you."

-—Vanessa Beasley, associate provost and dean of residential faculty,
+—Vanessa Beasley, vice provost for academic affairs and dean of residential faculty, Residential Colleges

 Living on The Commons encourages students to begin the process of self-discovery and clarify their own ethical, spiritual, and civic personal values.